Ram Pothineni

-Ram Pothineni (born on 15 May 1988) is an Indian actor who primarily works in Telugu films.
-Known for his energetic screen presence, he earned one Filmfare Award and one SIIMA Award for his work.
+Pothineni Seetha Ram Chowdary, also known as Ram Pothineni (born 15 May 1988) is an Indian actor who works in Telugu Cinema.
+He has earned one Filmfare Award and one SIIMA Award for his work.

 Pothineni made his acting debut with the box office success Devadasu (2006), for which he won the Filmfare Award for Best Male Debut – South.
 He achieved his breakthrough in 2008 with the action comedy Ready (2008).
-Pothineni continued to establish himself as a leading man with critical and commercial successes such as Maska (2009), Kandireega (2011), Pandaga Chesko (2015), Nenu Sailaja (2016), Hello Guru Prema Kosame (2018), iSmart Shankar (2019), and Red (2021).
+Pothineni continued to establish himself as a leading man with critical and commercial successes such as Maska (2009), Kandireega (2011), Pandaga Chesko (2015), Nenu Sailaja (2016), Hello Guru Prema Kosame (2018) and iSmart Shankar (2019).

-Beyond his film career, Pothineni endorses many products and is a brand ambassador for Garnier.

 Early life

-Ram Pothineni was born on 15 May 1988, in Hyderabad, to Murali Pothineni.
+Ram Pothineni was born as Pothineni Seetha Ram Chowdary on 15 May 1988, in Hyderabad, to Murali Pothineni.
 He is the nephew of Telugu film producer, Sravanthi Ravi Kishore.
 Actor Sharwanand is his cousin.
-His family hails from Vijayawada, Andhra Pradesh.
+His family is from Vijayawada, Andhra Pradesh.

 Career

 Debut and early career (2006–2010)

 Pothineni first appeared with his theatrical debut in 2006 with Devadasu.
 His second film, Jagadam opposite Isha Sahani was directed by Sukumar.
 He then appeared in Ready alongside Genelia D'Souza directed by Srinu Vaitla which was a commercial success.
 In 2009, he had two releases, Maska and Ganesh.

 In 2010, Pothineni had only one release, Rama Rama Krishna Krishna, produced by Dil Raju and directed by Sriwass.